-No matter where you live on Earth’s globe – no matter what time the solstice happens for you – it’s your signal to celebrate.
+No matter where you live on Earth’s globe – no matter what time it happens for you – the solstice is your signal to celebrate seasonal change.

-But we today see the solstice differently.
-We can picture it from the vantage point of space.
-Today, we know that the solstice is an astronomical event, caused by Earth’s tilt on its axis and its motion in orbit around the sun.
+But today, we see the solstice differently.
+We can picture it from the vantage point of space, and we know that the solstice is an astronomical event.
+It’s caused by the tilt of Earth’s axis and by its orbital motion around the sun.

-Because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
-The tilt of the Earth – not our distance from the sun – is what causes winter and summer.
-At the December solstice, the Northern Hemisphere is leaning most away from the sun for the year.
+Earth doesn’t orbit upright.
+Instead, it’s tilted on its axis by 23 1/2 degrees.
+Through the year, this tilt causes Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
+It’s this tilt, not our distance from the sun, that causes winter and summer.
+In fact, we’re closest to – not farthest from – the sun at the turn of every new year.
+But we in the Northern Hemisphere are moving into winter.
+That’s because the Northern Hemisphere leans farthest away from the sun for the year around this time.

-At the December solstice, Earth is positioned in its orbit so that the sun stays below the North Pole horizon.
-As seen from 23 1/2 degrees south of the equator, at the imaginary line encircling the globe known as the Tropic of Capricorn, the sun shines directly overhead at noon.
-This is as far south as the sun ever gets.
-All locations south of the equator have day lengths greater than 12 hours at the December solstice.
-Meanwhile, all locations north of the equator have day lengths less than 12 hours.
+At the December solstice, Earth is positioned so the sun stays below the North Pole’s horizon.
+As seen from the latitude 23 1/2 degrees south of the equator, at the imaginary line encircling the globe known as the Tropic of Capricorn, the sun shines directly overhead at noon.
+This is as far south as the sun ever gets, and all locations south of the equator have day lengths greater than 12 hours.

-Where should I look to see signs of the solstice in nature?
-Everywhere.
+Where should I look to see signs of the December solstice in nature?

 For all of Earth’s creatures, nothing is so fundamental as the length of daylight.
 After all, the sun is the ultimate source of all light and warmth on Earth.

-If you live in the Northern Hemisphere, you can notice the late dawns and early sunsets, and the low arc of the sun across the sky each day.
-You might notice how low the sun appears in the sky at local noon.
-And be sure to look at your noontime shadow.
+In the Northern Hemisphere, you’ll notice late dawns and early sunsets, the low arc of the sun across the sky each day, and how low the sun appears in the sky at local noon.
+Look at your noontime shadow, too.
 Around the time of the December solstice, it’s your longest noontime shadow of the year.

 In the Southern Hemisphere, it’s opposite.
-Dawn comes early, and dusk comes late.
-The sun is high.
-It’s your shortest noontime shadow of the year.
+Dawn comes early, dusk comes late, the sun is high, and it’s your shortest noontime shadow of the year.

-The key to understanding the earliest sunset is not to focus on the time of sunset or sunrise.
-The key is to focus on what is called true solar noon, the time of day that the sun reaches its highest point in its journey across your sky.
+Instead of focusing on the time of sunset or sunrise, the key is in what is called true solar noon, which is the time of day that the sun reaches its highest point in its journey across your sky.

 In early December, true solar noon comes nearly 10 minutes earlier by the clock than it does at the solstice around December 21.
 With true noon coming later on the solstice, so will the sunrise and sunset times.